jack-french-2001/Projects/Flight Tracking Data Visualisation Dashboard/README.md

 There are multiple filtering operations which can be performed and a heatmap can be superimposed on the scatter plot in order to visualise hotspots.

 This dashboard was produced in Python using the Bokeh visualisation package.

+### Dashboard Demonstration

+For confidentiality purposes I am not able to publish the code or data used to make the dashboard.
+However, here is a link to a demonstration of the dashboard's functionalities: